docsforadobe/after-effects-scripting-guide/docs/textdocument.rst

 **Description**

-The text value for the text layer’s Source Text property.
+The text value for the text layer's Source Text property.

 **Type**